Aloha friend and Welcome!!

-- Both are black, made by Audio Technica, and come in at similar price points.
+- Both are black and made by Audio Technica.

 - Type.
 The AD900x is an open back model that will leak sound, while the 50x is a closed back model that traps sound inside.
 Closed back vs. Open back headphones.